cdziv/devkit/packages/ddd/README.md

 ### toJSON Method

-Whether for data persistence, remote calls, or responding to clients, domain objects often need to be converted into a serializable format.
+For data persistence, remote calls, or responding to clients, domain objects often need to be converted to a serializable format.
 The `toJSON` method recursively converts values/properties into a JSON object:

-> **Tip**: You should avoid directly exposing domain models to external applications.
-Instead, convert them into Data Transfer Objects (DTOs) or View Models.
+> **Tip**: Avoid exposing domain models directly to external applications.
+Instead, convert them to Data Transfer Objects (DTOs) or View Models.

 ```ts
 const playerProps = {